 'Internet Abuse' relates to five main areas of abuse of children:

-- Indecent images of children (although these are not confined to the Internet);
+- Sharing and production of indecent images of children (although these are not confined to the internet);

 - A child or young person being groomed online for the purpose of sexual abuse / exploitation;